keystone-enclave/keystone/docs/source/Keystone-Demo/Building.rst

  - ``LIBSODIUM_DIR`` : Should point to ``libsodium/src/libsodium/`` for the eapp targeted verion
  - ``LIBSODIUM_CLIENT_DIR`` : Should  point to ``libsodium/src/libsodium/`` for the client version

-You can either build the regular version and remote trusted client with ``make && make trusted_client.riscv`` or modify the Makefile lines that are commented out containing refernces to the dummy client to build a single-file test.
+You can build the regular version and remote trusted client with ``make && make trusted_client.riscv``

-Copy relevant binaries (enclave-host.riscv, enclave-host-dummy-client.riscv, server-eapp.eapp_riscv) to the
-sdk/bins/ dir, then run ``make copy-tests`` in the sdk directory.
-Running the qemu as normal should now have the enclave-host binaries available.

 Running on qemu
 ---------------

+You'll first need to copy the relevant files into the qemu image.
+The easiest way to do this is to use the sdk's copy-tests functionality.

+``cp *.riscv server_eapp/server_eapp.eapp_riscv ../sdk/bin/ && cd ../sdk/ && make copy-tests && cd ../keystone-demo``

-The easiest way to run the demo on qemu is to run both the enclave host and the trusted client on qemu, and communicate over loopback.
+To run the demo on qemu is to run both the enclave host and the trusted client on qemu, and communicate over loopback.

 Our standard testing after starting qemu is:

 ::

-   ifdown lo && ifup lo              # Setup the loopback device ./enclave-host.riscv &            # Background the server host ./trusted_client.riscv 127.0.0.1  # Start the client interactively connecting to localhost
+   insmod keystone-driver.ko         # load the keystone kernel module (only for newest version) ifdown lo && ifup lo              # Setup the loopback device ./enclave-host.riscv &            # Background the server host ./trusted_client.riscv 127.0.0.1  # Start the client interactively connecting to localhost